web2solutions/skix/docs/README.md

 Game console.
 The game console is the welcome screen allowing the player to select the game mode to start or check the game rank.

+11. `PROJECT SETUP`

+- Continuous integration setup using Circle CI.
+- Online demo is being deployed at vercel.

+12. `FEATURE`

+Rank Database.
+It is saving the match data to indexeDB through [voodux](https://web2solutions.github.io/voodux/code/index.html)

+## Notes

+`NOTE 1`:

+This is a VanilaJS implementation.
+For sure we can decrease the development time and improve the `game experience` by using 3 party libraries or framework, but the main idea is to show how to do things with pure JS.

+`NOTE 2`:

+Rather building a back end to persist data, I have added [voodux](https://web2solutions.github.io/voodux/code/index.html) to the project to persist data in a local nosql database.

+## Improvement suggestions:

+1. Implement better UI for asking player name.
+2. Give the player an option after being ate by rhino.